 When working in a classic folder, a process represents the association between a package and an environment.
 Each time a package is linked to an environment, it becomes available for all the Robot machines that belong to that environment.

-The Processes page enables you to deploy an uploaded package as a new process, manage previously created processes, and keep all your processes up to date with the most recent package versions, and directly start a job using the desired process.
-This helps you distribute packages across all users and robots in your organization and execute processes faster from the Jobs page.
+The Processes page enables you to deploy an uploaded package as a new process, manage previously created processes, keep all your processes up to date with the most recent package versions, and directly start a job using the desired process.
+This helps you distribute packages across all users and robots in your organization and execute processes faster, whether from the Processes or Jobs page.